kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

     image: busybox:1.28
     command: ['sh', '-c', 'until nslookup mydb; do echo waiting for mydb; sleep 2; done;']
 ```

-1.5 syntax still works on 1.6, but we recommend using 1.6 syntax.
-In Kubernetes 1.6, Init Containers were made a field in the API.
-The beta annotation is still respected in 1.6 and 1.7, but is not supported in 1.8 or greater.

 Yaml file below outlines the `mydb` and `myservice` services: